- Opéra in 5 acts

 - Ghylaine Raphanel, Françoise Pollet, Richard Leech, Danièle Borst, Nicola Ghiuselev, Gilles Cachemaille and Boris Martinovich, with the Opera de Montpellier conducted by Cyril Diederich, Montpellier 1990.

 The 1990 Opera Australia production (Joan Sutherland’s farewell) hooked me on Meyerbeer; from Act III, it’s an exciting performance that ratchets up the tension.
-However, it’s heavily cut, Anson Austin is seriously overparted as Raoul, and Sutherland (understandably) doesn’t have her voice of 20 years before.
+However, it’s heavily cut, Anson Austin is overparted as Raoul, and Sutherland (understandably) doesn’t have her voice of 20 years before.

 - Joan Sutherland, Clifford Grant, Amanda Thane, Suzanne Johnston, Anson Austin, John Pringle and John Wegner, with the Australian Opera Chorus and Australian Opera and Ballet-Orchestra conducted by Richard Bonynge, Sydney 1990